Kavithvajen/tcd-group-competition-team20/ReadME.md

 Run the command python FinalIncome.py

-After a wait of few minutes the predicted result in generated in the file New_tcd-ml-1920-group-income-submission.csv.csv
+ALet the model train & the predicted result in generated in the file New_tcd-ml-1920-group-income-submission.csv

 ## Project Flow